 ions, yelling, their white papers fluttering.
 Hard after them Myles Crawford

-his hat aureoling his scarlet face, talking with J. J.
+appeared on the steps, his hat aureoling his scarlet face, talking with J. J.

 O'Molloy.